 The form must be completely filled in with as much detail as possible to be considered.

 Once a proposal has been submitted, it will be reviewed by an internal committee and a decision/ comments will be sent back to the PI and/or the person who submitted the form.

 Any existing sub-projects wishing to make amendments can do so by filling in this form with their existing project proposal and the amendments clearly marked in RED lettering.

 A formal approval letter will be sent to the PI of the project, as well as a conduct form.
-Projects may only start collecting samples under our ethics once they have either received an email from Dr Carolina Arancibia approving their proposal or received the formal approval letter.
+Projects may only start collecting samples under our ethics once they have received approval either by email or by formal approval letter.